Overiews of Gonstead Technique

 Plaugher G, Lopes M (eds).
 Texbook of Clinical Chiropractic, A Specific Biomechanical Approach.
 Baltimore: Williams & Wilkins, 1993.

-The Gonstead Technique Chapters were the original resource of written material describing the Gonstead technique and are still available through the Gonstead Foundation at email@example.com:
+The Gonstead Technique Chapters were the original resource of written material describing the Gonstead technique and are still available through the Gonstead Foundation Order books by emailing firstname.lastname@example.org or by calling 608-437-5585:

 Herbst RW.
 The Art and Science of Chiropractic.
 Sci-Chi Publications

-There is also a Pediatrics textbook that uses the Gonstead technique as it primary approach to chiropractic care for children:
+There is also a Pediatrics textbook that uses the Gonstead technique as its primary approach to chiropractic care for children:

 Anrig C, Plaugher G (eds).
 Pediatric Chiropractic.
 Baltimore: Williams & Wilkins.
 1997.